JaydeepUniverse/petclinic-1/README.md

   ```diff
   - verify this and change accordingly
   ```
+  - Credentials: Add new > global > kind: kubernetes service account > add > Test connection
   - rest all parameters as it is and save
+- Plugins
+  - ansicolor

+### Jenkins: Create Multibranch CI pipeline
+- Take username and token of repository from Azure DevOps
+  - Azure DevOps > Repository > clone > Generate Git Credentials > keep copied this username and token, will be required in next step
+- Create credentials to authenticate to git repository
+  - Jenkins > Credentials > System > Global credentials > Add credentials
+    - Scope: Global
+    - Username: Username of the git repository
+    - Password: Token of the repository
+    - ID: ID(name) to be used to select in job configuration
+    - Description: description
+ - Jenkins > new job > multibranch type > git > url, credentials > save
+ - This job will automatically fetch all branch names from git and create separate jobs for each branch wise

 ### Jfrog Artifactory: Install on EKS
  - Create S3 bucket for storage purpose ***<< Confirm this functionality***